zacklow28/tp/docs/UserGuide.md

 3. Existing values will be updated to the input values.

-4. When editing allergies, the existing allergies of the patient will be removed i.e. adding of allergies is not cumulative.
+4. When editing allergies, the existing allergies will be replaced by the new ones you provide.

 5. You can remove all the patient’s allergies by typing `al/` without specifying any allergies after it.